Information On COVID-19 & Travel

 IT’S NEVER TOO EARLY TO PLAN YOUR NEXT TRIP

 It’s never too early to start planning your next Greenwood adventure when the time is right.

 Looking for inspiration?
 Visit our Facebook or Instagram pages or one of our many blogs that show all the great leisure options in Greenwood!
 At this time, all attractions, restaurants, and dining options are open.

-Also consider a membership to help sustain the Museum of the Mississippi Delta at this time.
-While not open to visitors now, your membership is good for an entire year!
+Please consider a membership to help sustain the Museum of the Mississippi Delta at this time.
+Your membership is good for an entire year!

-The health and safety of our visitors and guests will always be of utmost priority, and we will keep you informed if any level of state or domestic travel restrictions are put into effect.
-As information becomes available to us, we will share it with you.
+The health and safety of our visitors and guests will always be our utmost priority and we will keep you informed as information becomes available to us.

 Below is a list of the latest information we have gathered.

 More details for Mississippi Valley State University can be found here:

 We encourage everyone to follow the CDC’s travel and hygiene recommendations on COVID-19 at www.cdc.gov/travel.

 - Wash hands often with soap and water.
 If not available, use hand sanitizer.